Evelyn Boyd Granville

 Mathematician

 Dr. Granville subsequently joined the faculty of California State University, Los Angeles, teaching courses in computer programming and numerical analysis as well as coauthoring a college textbook for prospective elementary school teachers on the teaching of mathematics.
 Dr. Granville moved to Texas in 1983, teaching for three and a half years at Texas College and seven years at the University of Texas, both in Tyler.
-She remains active in the field of education through visits to schools to encourage the study of mathematics and the presentation of workshops to strengthen the teaching of mathematics.
+Throughout much of her life, she remained active in the field of education through visits to schools to encourage the study of mathematics and the presentation of workshops to strengthen the teaching of mathematics.

 Additional Information